-Below you will find current internship openings with the Task Force.
+Below you will find current internship and volunteer openings with the Task Force.
 Internship opportunities are also open on a rolling basis for the fall, winter, spring and summer.
 No paid or full time positions are currently hiring within the Task Force.

 Task Force Internship: Data & Analytics

 The Greater New Orleans Human Trafficking Task Force (GNOHTTF) is a coalition of state, civil society, and citizen organizers committed to the prevention of human trafficking in the Greater New Orleans area through education, outreach, collaboration, and research.
 The group's primary goal is to collaborate in sharing and disseminating information, contacts, and protocols related to the existence, prevention, and response to human trafficking in and around New Orleans.

 The GNOHTTF is seeking a reliable, self-motivated individual to support the Task Force’s data collection and evaluation efforts.
 The internship position will be managed and guided by the Task Force Coordinator.
 This internship is unpaid, and is available to be conducted remotely or onsite in New Orleans.
 Work hours and schedule can be flexible, with weekly meetings and activities during workday hours (9:00am-5:00pm central time) required.
 Required hours per week are flexible, and will depend on the intern’s school requirements or work.
 Applicants from a wide variety of disciplines are encouraged to apply: criminal justice, security studies, international studies, political science, mathematics & statistics, agriculture, and other related degree fields.